Beaver County, Pennsylvania: Voter registration

-As of November 2, 2021, there were 112,744 registered voters in the county.
-Democrats held a plurality of voters.
-There were 51,226 registered Democrats, 46,418 registered Republicans, 14,404 voters registered to other parties, 610 to the Libertarian Party and 86 voters registered to the Green Party.
+As of January 8, 2024, there were 111,767 registered voters in Beaver county.
+Republicans hold a plurality of voters by a margin of just 190 voters (less than 1% of the total registered), after overtaking Dems at the end of December 2023.
+There were 48,229 registered Republicans, 48,039 registered Democrats, 10,390 registered non-affiliated voters and 5,109 voters registered to other parties.

 Political history

-Beaver County used to be a Democratic stronghold, and still has a large Democratic edge in registration.
-In 2015, however, the GOP took majority status in the Commissioners' Office for the first time since 1955.
-Multiple Democratic seats in both houses of the Pennsylvania Legislature have been lost to Republicans over the past few years.
-In statewide and federal elections it has been moving rightward as well.
-In 2004 Democrat John Kerry won Beaver County over Republican George Bush 51% to 48%.
-In 2008 Republican John McCain defeated Democrat Barack Obama 50% to 47%, becoming the first Republican to win there since 1972 and only the third since 1928.
-Mitt Romney and Donald Trump (twice) carried the county in the next three elections, cementing its status as a "red county" in presidential politics.
-In 2010 Republican Governor Tom Corbett and Republican Senator Pat Toomey both carried Beaver in their successful statewide bids and Toomey won the county again in 2016.
-However, Democrats have still seen recent success in Beaver County in non-presidential races, with Democrats often being competitive in the county in senatorial and gubernatorial elections.
-Beaver County voted for Bob Casey Jr. in his reelection bid in 2012 50% to 47% and again voted to re-elect Casey in 2018, as well as Democrat Tom Wolf.
+Beaver County used to be a Democratic stronghold, and had a slight Democratic edge in registration until 2023.
+In 2015, the GOP took majority status in the Commissioners' Office for the first time since 1955.
+In 2004, Democrat John Kerry won Beaver County over Republican George W. Bush 51% to 48%.
+In 2008, Republican John McCain defeated Democrat Barack Obama 50% to 47%, becoming the first Republican to win there since 1972 and only the third since 1928.
+Mitt Romney and Donald Trump (thrice) carried the county in the next four elections.
+In 2010, Republican Governor Tom Corbett and Republican Senator Pat Toomey both carried Beaver in their successful statewide bids, and Toomey won the county again in 2016.
+However, Democrats have still seen recent success in Beaver County in non-presidential races, with Democrats often being competitive in the county in Senate and gubernatorial elections.
+Beaver County voted for Bob Casey Jr. in his reelection bid in 2012 50% to 47%, and again voted to re-elect Casey in 2018, as well as Democrat Tom Wolf.

-In the most recent election cycle, Democratic gubernatorial candidate Josh Shapiro defeated Republican Doug Mastriano in Beaver County.
-However, Shapiro was the only Democrat in this cycle to carry Beaver County.
+In 2022, Democratic gubernatorial candidate Josh Shapiro defeated Republican Doug Mastriano in the county, but was the only Democrat that cycle to do so.